Samk13/golang-docker/README.md

  whithout installing amy of the dependencies locally

- to make your life easier you can install these extensionsfor VScode:
+ to make your life easier you can install these extensions for VScode:
  - `Remote-containers` from Microsoft
  - `Docker` from Microsoft